Maui On Your Mind? The Essential Guide to Visiting Maui

 Hawaii has become a culinary destination for foodies around the globe—and the Valley Isle boasts some of the choicest places to grind in all of the islands.

-Whether you’re visiting Maui specifically to try out its slow food scene, or want to zip through your meals to get back to exploring, know that the island’s mix of multicultural flavors will keep you more than satisfied.
+Whether you’re visiting Maui specifically to try out its slow food scene or possibly a dinner cruise, or want to zip through your meals to get back to exploring, know that the island’s mix of multicultural flavors will keep you more than satisfied.

 Here’s where to eat—and what—and why you should grab a seat at these venues: